All Episodes

 We know you're putting yourself in harm's way every day.

-Why is the city of New York ill prepared to have dealt with this?
+Why is the city of New York ill-prepared to have dealt with this?

-Um, can you can you can you explain this to me?
+Can you explain this to me?

-How is it Andrew Cuomo is now in his third term, was told to get an additional sixteen thousand ventilators to the two thousand he has and is and then sets up a task force that says, Well, let's see how we can um uh ration the ventilators and then screams at Donald Trump,
+How is it Andrew Cuomo is now in his third term, was told to get an additional 16,000 ventilators to the 2,000 he has, and then sets up a task force that says, well, let's see how we can ration the ventilators and then screams at Donald Trump, who's sent the Navy hospital ship, who's built a 3,000-bed hospital at the Javit Center,

-who's sent the Navy hospital ship, who's you know, built a three thousand bed hospital at the Javit Center, uh, that is building hospitals with the Army Corps of Engineer at the Javett Center, Westchester County, Nassau County, Suffolk County, and wherever else they're gonna need 'em, send four thousand ventilators that Cuomo puts on a warehouse.
+that is building hospitals with the Army Corps of Engineers at the Javit Center, Westchester County, Nassau County, Suffolk County, and wherever else they're going to need them.

 How is that possible?

-Um we don't have decontamination.
+We don't have decontamination.

 And by the way, that would be on the mayor and the governor.

-Everyone they're lashing out a truck.
+They're lashing out a Trump.

 We've had a different governor right after 9-11.

-Um, we have this governor now.
+We have this governor now.

 No excuse.

-I think they they rip Donald Trump every day.
+And then they rip Donald Trump every day.

-Um is there a website or anything we can do to help you guys?
+Is there a website or anything we can do to help you guys?

 I agree.

-You know, and it could have been it could have been easily prepared for.
+It could have been easily prepared for.

 Absolutely.